Joaquín Badajoz: Authorship

 He is one of the authors of the "Encyclopedia of Spanish in the United States", "Hablando (bien) se entiende la gente /Speaking Well Makes the World Go 'Round" (Spanish Edition), Aguilar; 1 edition (February 8, 2010); "Diccionario de Americanismos /Dictionary of Standardized Latin American Vocabulary" (Spanish Edition), Alfaguara (Asociación de Academias de la Lengua Española) 1st edition (April 17, 2010); "The School of Night.
 Drawings by Arturo Rodriguez" (New York.
 Island Project, 2014).
-He is the author of "Passar Páxaros/ Casa Obscura, aldea sumergida" (ANLE/Hypermedia, 2014).
+He is the author of "Passar Páxaros/ Casa Obscura, aldea sumergida" (ANLE/Hypermedia, 2014) and Cántaro (hypermedia americas, 2022).

-Other Work
+Other work

-Badajoz has worked as Managing Editor for the Spanish versions of Men's Health and Prevention, as well as Executive Editor of 'Cosmopolitan en español', under a partnership with Editorial Televisa.
-He was Front Page Editor of Yahoo until 2015.
-As of May 2015, he is Digital Manager of La Opinion.
-He is a columnist art critic for The Miami Herald and founder and owner of SpicandProud and Hypermedia Americas.
+Badajoz has extensive experience in the publishing industry.
+He served as Managing Editor for the Spanish editions of Men's Health and Prevention magazines, as well as the Executive Editor of Cosmopolitan en español, in partnership with Editorial Televisa.
+He also held positions such as Front Page Editor at Yahoo until 2015, and Digital Manager at La Opinion and El Diario La Prensa until 2018.
+Additionally, he was Deputy Editor at The Tablet and Nuestra Voz, and Executive Editor at People en español.
+Badajoz has also contributed as a columnist and art critic for The Miami Herald and is the founder and owner of SpicandProud and Hypermedia America.

 Personal life

-Badajoz is originally from Miami, but is now based in New York City.
-He resides in Alphabet City, Manhattan.
+Badajoz was a lifelong resident of Miami but, since 2015, has been based in New York City.
+He has resided in Alphabet City and Hell's Kitchen.